AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 >title="Journey exit criterias"
 >abstract="This section shows the exit criteria options.
 You can create one or multiple exit criteria rules for your journey."

+## Access the properties of a journey {#access-properties}

-Journey properties are centralized in the right rail of the journey.
+The properties of a journey are centralized in the right rail.
 This section is displayed by default when creating a new journey.
-For existing journeys, click on the pencil icon, next to the journey's name to access its properties.
+For existing journeys, click on the pencil icon next to the journey's name to open it.

-Use this section to set the name of the journey, add a description, and:
+From this section, you can define the name of the journey, add a description, and:

 * manage [entrance and re-entrance](#entrance),
 * choose start and end [dates](#dates),